 The very popular elk viewing area is located on the west end of the Refuge along the Auto Tour Route.
 During the elk breeding season (September and October), large numbers of elk congregate at the Slippery Ann Elk Viewing Area.
 Peak numbers of bull elk in the rut can be viewed around the second and third weeks of September.

 Hiking is allowed anywhere on the Refuge but there are also established trails scattered around the Refuge with varying levels of development and accessibility.
 On the east side of the Refuge there are several paved, accessible walking trails near the Fort Peck Dam Interpretive Center and Museum.
-There are several hiking trails on the west end of the refuge that provide access to wilderness areas.
 Two hiking trails originate in Hell Creek State Park on the south side and there is an accessible trail near the headquarters building in Lewistown which features native plants.